desec-io/desec-stack/docs/rrsets.rst

     ``_``, and dots ``.``.
 Wildcard name components are denoted by ``*``; this is allowed only once at the beginning of the name (see RFC 4592 for details).
 The maximum length is 178.
 Further restrictions may apply on a per-user basis.
+All subnames provided to the API will be normalized to lower case.
+Output of all subnames is in lower case.

 ``ttl``
     :Access mode: read, write